Friday, December 08, 2023

 Childhood Memory 5

 My family and I were on holiday in Belgium and we needed petrol.
 My dad had recently passed his driving test and so my mum, having previously been the sole driver of the family, was able to take the passenger seat for once.
-My mom was by far the more confident driver, not only as a result of her years of additional driving experience, but also due to her general demeanour.
-In a tight situation, she was the one more likely to take the bull by the horns, whereas my dad was more flappable and prone to fluster and frustration, a disposition reflected in his blood pressure and the stents implanted in his heart.
+My mom was the more confident driver, not only as a result of her years of experience, but also due to her demeanour.
+In a tight situation, she was the one more likely to take the bull by the horns, whereas my dad was flappable and prone to fluster and frustration, a disposition reflected in his blood pressure and the stents implanted in his heart.
 Huffing and puffing from behind the wheel, as boy racers tailgated and wrong lanes were navigated, was therefore something the rest of the family had to get used to.

 Having my dad drive in Europe, on the "wrong" side of the road and with its alien road signs, brought such flappability to a head, and so the atmosphere in the car was already a little tense as we rolled into the petrol station.
 My dad got out and struggled to pull the pump over the other side of the car, having instinctively parked in the position suited to British cars, eliciting a snigger from my brother as my dad grunted and cursed.